zeobviouslyfakeacc/ModLoaderInstaller/README.md

 **Installing the tool:**

 - **Download** the latest release from the [downloads page](https://github.com/zeobviouslyfakeacc/ModLoaderInstaller/releases)
-  - This is a JavaFX 8 application.
-Make sure you have Java 8 installed.
+  - This is a JavaFX 8 application. **Make sure you have installed Java 8** or newer.
     **Linux users** might have to install the `openjfx` package if they're using the OpenJDK distribution
 - **Run** the Java application
-  **Windows users** can just double click the JAR file
-  **Linux users** may need to use `java -jar ModLoaderInstaller.jar`
+  **Windows users** can usually just double click the JAR file **Linux users** may need to use `java -jar ModLoaderInstaller.jar`
 - Select the file `<Steam>/SteamApps/common/TheLongDark/tld_data/Managed/Rewired_Core.dll`
 - Press the "Patch" or "Update" button